Mathnerd314/stroscot/docs/Commentary/Checklist.rst

 25. Lisp

 * Easily parsable syntax, originator of macros
+* Error messages involving macros are probably more confusing than the macros themselves
-* Racket is probably the most popular Lisp now
+* Racket is probably the most popular Lisp now.
+Uses Chez Scheme's work on the nanopass framework.
 * paradigm: functional

 33. Prolog